chinmaynehate/go1py/README.md

 ## License

+## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/chinmaynehate/go1pylib/blob/main/LICENSE) file for details.